Comber Greenway

 The Comber Greenway is a 7 mi traffic-free section of the National Cycle Network that runs along the old Belfast-Comber railway line.
 The cycle path starts on Dee Street in east Belfast and finishes at Comber in County Down.
 As well as a cycling path, it is also popular with people on foot.
 The most recent addition to the route was in November 2008 when the final link between Old Dundonald Road/Comber Rd junction and Comber was opened.
 This added 1.6 mi to the route.
 One section runs through a SLNCI-designated Wetland ecosystem.

 Route

 The traffic-free route starts at Dee Street in East Belfast and passes the C. S. Lewis statue at the Holywood Arches, along the Bloomfield Walkway to Sandown Road where it continues past the PSNI headquarters to a newly installed toucan crossing at the Knock Road.

 From here it goes to Kings Road and on to Abbey Road, through Tullycarnet and Ardcarn to East Link Road in Dundonald.
+The Hanwood Centre and East Point Entertainment Village sit in front of the Greenway along this point.

 It continues through a wetland area emerging at the Comber Road, Dundonald where there is a toucan crossing.

 The route continues from Comber Road, Dundonald past the Billy Neill Centre for Soccer Excellence where the former railway line passes near the Enler River.
 Walkers and cyclists can cross the River Enler and farm lanes by a series of reinstated bridges before reaching its end at Belfast Road, Comber.